nicoKoehler/EF_noteAPI/README.md

 - Dir: App => contains all application relevant files
 - Dir: DB => contains the `db.json` file that serves as the database for tinyDB
-- File: main.py => invokes the application
+- File: main.py => starts the application
 - File: config.py => contains config details on paths, etc.
 - File: API_query.ipynb => Jupyter notebook providing code snippets to perform core interactions with API
 - .flaskenv => contains runtime parameters to start the app